Rent in London or Essex

 Property inspections

-We carry out quarterly inspections to ensure all is well and to address any issues early.
+We carry out quarterly inspections to make sure everything is in order and to catch any issues early.

-If you rent a property in East London or Essex that is managed by Abidins, our management agents and contractors are available twenty four hours a day, seven days a week.
+If your property in East London or Essex is managed by Abidins, our team and contractors are available 24 hours a day, 7 days a week.

 Insurance